What RECA Does For Consumers

 The Real Estate Council of Alberta protects consumers through:

 - Establishing education standards for entry into the real estate, mortgage brokerage, property management, and condominium management industries:

-- Ensuring the suitability and character of individuals who wish to enter the industry
+- Ensuring the suitability and character of individuals who wish to enter these industries

 - All licence applicants must provide a Certified Criminal Record Check to RECA, and undergo a suitability screening process.
 Applicants have to answer questions about past disciplinary proceedings, criminal proceedings, bankruptcies, and more when they want to become licensed and when they renew their licence annually.
 RECA uses a Good Character Policy as the basis for approving or denying an application for a licence.